Sean McElwee: Data for Progress

 In 2018, McElwee became the founding executive director Data for Progress (DFP), a progressive think tank and polling firm.
 The firm was credited by The Atlantic for releasing one of the first reports on the Green New Deal, and one independent analysis found that Data for Progress was the most accurate pollster in the 2020 Democratic presidential primary.

-Polling and analysis from Data for Progress has been regularly cited by the Biden Administration, and McElwee’s tweets were noted for being frequently retweeted by White House Chief of Staff Ron Klain.
+Polling and analysis from Data for Progress has been regularly cited by the Biden administration, and McElwee's tweets were noted for being frequently retweeted by White House Chief of Staff Ron Klain.
 Following the 2022 midterms, it was reported that McElwee was gambling on election results on the site PredictIt, which raised ethical concerns.
 According to New York Magazine, McElwee had bet $20,000 on PredictIt that Joe Biden would win the 2020 presidential election.

 McElwee left the firm in November 2022 amidst allegations of gambling on election results and artificially manipulating polling results to affect races that he had bet money on.
 Additionally, it has been reported McElwee had inquired among his employees about having them participate in an illegal straw donor scheme.
-Senior members of Data for Progres informed McElwee that they would resign en masse, if he did not step down as the firm's executive director.
+Senior members of Data for Progress informed McElwee that they would resign en masse, if he did not step down as the firm's executive director.
 In a statement reported by Puck, McElwee said he would start a new organization in support of implementing the Inflation Reduction Act of 2022.